-Wanting to create child survival and healthy family programs Project Hope initially began working in Kyrgyzstan in 2002.
-Leading a group of international NGOs implementing the Healthy Family Program, a large-scale maternal, child, and reproductive health initiative, across three of the largest and most populous countries in Central Asia, Project HOPE was able to broker a national and regional policy in support of the plan.
+Wanting to create child survival and healthy family programs, in 2002 Project HOPE led a group of international NGOs implementing the Healthy Family Program, a large-scale maternal, child and reproductive health initiative, across three of the largest and most populous countries in Central Asia, Project HOPE was able to broker a national and regional policy in support of the plan.

-Currently, HOPE is conducting a five year USAID funded partnership with Population Services International (PSI) to increase access to TB prevention and treatment among at-risk populations in Uzbekistan, Tajikistan, Kazakhstan and Kyrgyzstan.
-The initiative provides direct outreach services and training to those populations most at-risk and focuses on increasing TB and HIV knowledge and prevention as well as training for providers on stigma reduction.
+HOPE also conducted a USAID funded partnership with Population Services International (PSI) to increase access to TB prevention and treatment among at-risk populations in Uzbekistan, Tajikistan, Kazakhstan and Kyrgyzstan.
+The initiative provided direct outreach services and training to those populations most at-risk and focuses on increasing TB and HIV knowledge and prevention as well as training for providers on stigma reduction.

 Representatives of Kazakhstan’s ministries and government agencies met with counterparts from Tajikistan and Kyrgyzstan to address Migration and Tuberculosis.